Dan Rowe ABR CRS GRI

 How Much Money You Need to Buy a Home

 VA Loans are zero down with no monthly mortgage insurance, which saves the buyer hundreds per year, compared to other low-down financing options.
-I have helped many veterans get closing costs paid and ALL of the earnest money back at closing, costing the buyer nothing out of pocket.
+I have helped many veterans get closing costs paid and ALL of the earnest money back at closing, costing the buyer little or nothing out of pocket.

 IHFA (Idaho Housing) loans are for first-time (not owned in the last 3 years) buyers who make less than the median income.
 See their website for income table.
-Idaho Housing also offers help in the form of loans or grants to cover the down payment and some closing costs.
-Earnest money may be all you need to buy a home.
-See Ida Mortgage Down Payment Assistance or ask me for information.
+Idaho Housing works with many lenders and offers help in the form of second loans or grants to cover the down payment and some closing costs.

 Rural Development Loans are zero-down loans for lower income buyers in less populated areas.
-Only areas in Kuna & Star qualify in Ada County.
+Last I checked, only areas in Kuna & Star qualify in Ada County.
 In Canyon County, the Middleton area, areas West of Caldwell, areas South of Deer Flat Rd near Nampa qualify.
 Refer to the RD map for areas that qualify.

-Conventional (non-government) Loans require as little as $500 down with golden credit, but most home buyers will need 3-5% down payment.
+Conventional (non-government) Loans require as little as $500 down with golden credit, but most home buyers will need at least 3-5% down payment.
 This depends on the condition of the home, price range and other factors in an ever-changing mortgage market.

 Buying a Home- Step #1 Get Qualified For Loan